 Texas R&D Tax Credits

 Texas provides a Research and Development Credit to incentivize investment in the state.
+This includes qualified small businesses as well as larger more established companies.
 Enacted in 2014, the Texas R&D credits may be applied one of two ways:

 - As a Franchise Tax Credit; or